Colombia Travel Tips

 Top Things to See and Do

-- Bogotá – Colombia’s capital is a mish-mash of architecture, skyscrapers tower over intricately decorated churches and plazas lined with cafes.
+- Get lost in Bogotá – Colombia’s capital is a mish-mash of architecture: skyscrapers tower over intricate churches and cafe-lined plazas.
 Bogotá also has excellent museums with free entry on Sundays.
-Be sure to stop in to the Museo del Oro to see one of the world’s largest collections of gold.
+Be sure to stop into the Museo del Oro to see one of the world’s largest collections of gold.
 The city also has an incredible nightlife that goes late into the morning.

-- Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 50 kilometers from the Pacific coast.
-You’re likely to see snakes, bats, monkeys and sloths when you get here, but the boat journey is packed with chances to see humpback whales, sharks and giant sea turtles.
+- Journey to Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 30 miles from the Pacific coast.
+You’re likely to see snakes, bats, monkeys, and sloths when you get here, but the boat journey offers many chances to see humpback whales, sharks, and giant sea turtles.
 The remains of the prison are also pretty cool.

-- Tierradentro National Park – This archaeological site is one of the most visited attractions in the country.
-Designated as a UNESCO World Heritage Site, Tierradentro boasts 2 museums, one displaying archaeological finds and an ethnological museum.
+- Explore Tierradentro National Park – This archaeological site is one of the most visited attractions in the country.
+Designated as an UNESCO World Heritage Site, Tierradentro boasts two museums, one displaying archaeological finds and an ethnological museum.
 The main draw here is the 78 open burial tombs and accompanying paintings and sculptures.

-- Lost City (Ciudad Perdida) – Discovered in 1972, Ciuadad Perdida is the remains of an ancient city lying in the Sierra Nevada region of Colombia.
-Visitors make the lengthy trip through the jungle to see the 169 terraces built in to the mountainside.
+- Trek to the Lost City (Ciudad Perdida) – Discovered in 1972, Ciuadad Perdida is the remains of an ancient city lying in the Sierra Nevada region of Colombia.
+Visitors make the lengthy trip through the jungle to see the 169 terraces built into the mountainside.

-- San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 AD, some of which are over 4 meters tall and weigh tonnes.
+- Visit San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 AD, some of which are over 3200 tall and weigh tons.
 The site was declared a World Heritage Site in 1995.

-- Medellin – Medellin is the second largest city and is regularly revered as one of the most beautiful cities in South America.
+- Fall in love with Medellin – Medellin is the second largest city in the country and is regularly revered as one of the most beautiful places in South America.
 Though it has a sordid past with drugs, the city is now a popular place for salsa and expats.
 It has totally changed it’s image and now one of the top “it” places to visit in the world.
-The perfect time to visit Medellin is during its Flower Festival as you’ll see why it has earned the nickname “the Capital of Flowers”.
+The perfect time to visit Medellin is during its Flower Festival – you’ll see why it has earned the nickname “the Capital of Flowers”.

-- Cartagena – Competing with Medellin for the title of Colombia’s prettiest city is Cartagena, one of the country’s fashionable seaside resorts.
+- Walk the old town of Cartagena – Competing with Medellin for the title of Colombia’s prettiest city is Cartagena, one of the country’s fashionable seaside resorts.
 The cobbled streets of the Old Town are lined with balconies and have an old Spanish colonial feel to them.

-- The Amazon – The Amazon basin covers almost one third of Colombia and is the perfect place to do some jungle trekking.
+- Journey into the Amazon – The Amazon basin covers almost one third of Colombia and is the perfect place to do some jungle trekking.
 Most tours involve taking a boat up the river and a stop off with an indigenous tribe before arriving at Amacayacu National Park to begin your trek.

 - Go Diving – Colombia may not be the first place you think of when planning a dive trip but there are some top-class sites in the country.
 The tropical waters tropical waters around San Andrés and Providencia are home to a myriad of fish and coral species.

-- Cali – As Colombia’s third largest city, Cali is the center of the sugar and coffee industry for the country, as well as being host to a terrific nightlife.
-It’s a beautiful city and a popular vacation spot for people in the country.
+- Take in the chaos of Cali – As Colombia’s third largest city, Cali is the center of the sugar and coffee industry for the country, as well as being host to a terrific nightlife.
+It’s a wild and bustling city that serves as a popular vacation spot for people in the country.

-- Panaca – In this huge park you can learn how to milk a cow, ride horses, feed goats, and more.
+- Go rural in Panaca – In this huge park you can learn how to milk a cow, ride horses, feed goats, and more.
 There are acrobatic shows as well as a rodeo, shops, and restaurants.
 It’s a good family destination with lots of kid friendly activities.